xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

     lines = f.read().splitlines()
 ```

 Unlike *Shell*, *Python* is a object-oriented language.
-Just like everything
+Just as everything in
-in the Unix world is a file, everything in the *Python* world is an object.
+the Unix world is a file, everything in the *Python* world is an object.
 Objects have methods associated with them them.
 You can imagine an object of
-the type "dog" for example to have methods like "sit" and "fetch."
+the type "dog," for example, to have methods like "sit" and "fetch."
 And object
 of the type "cat" to have methods like "hide" and "hunt."
 Methods often return
 other objects.
 Thus we may expect the method `dog.fetch()` to return an object
 of the type `toy`.
-Note that the parenthesis help differentiate the method
+Note that the parenthesis help differentiate the method from
-from the object itself: one is a verb the other a noun.
+the object itself: one is a verb, the other a noun.

 But the built-in *Python* objects are limited to just a few primitive types
 like string, integer, and list.
 The type of data manipulation we show here
 depends on knowing what type of object we are working with at all times.
 When
 we first open `moby.txt` we "stuff" it into an object of type *file* that we
-call, arbitrary, `f`.
+call, arbitrarily, `f`.
 File objects have useful methods like `read()` which
 returns an object of type *string*.
-Strings have the helpful ability to parse
+Strings have the helpful ability to arrange
-themselves into a list of lines, based on the presence of hidden new line
+themselves into lines, which are delineated by hidden newline characters.
-characters. `splitlines()` returns a list of strings then, which we assign to a
+`splitlines()` uses this feature of the string to return a *list* of strings,
-an arbitrarily named variable `list`.
-Because `splitlines()` returns lists,
+which we can assign to an arbitrarily named variable `lines`.
+Because
-Python attempts to do the right thing by making the `lines` contain of type
+`splitlines()` returns lists, Python attempts to do the right thing by making
-*list*.
+the `lines` of the type *list*.

 To check the type of the object we can run `type(lines)`. `print(lines)` will
 show the contents of our list container.
 Let us now try to replace all whales